speedscale/pixie-to-curl/README.md

 # pixie-to-curl

 A simple go tool that exports HTTP traffic from [Pixie](https://github.com/pixie-io/pixie) and converts into re-usable curl scripts.
 In other words, it uses the power of eBPF to record real traffic that you can run as tests.

-## How to use
+Check out Omid Azizi and Matthew LeRay's KubeCon EU talk for more (link to be posted after KubeCon).

+Note that if the real request returns a 200 then a `--fail` will be added so that curl returns an error if the test request does not do the same.

+## Before you begin

 1. Install pixie into your Kubernetes cluster
 2. Retrieve your [cluster ID](https://docs.pixielabs.ai/reference/admin/cluster-id/#find-the-cluster-id)
 3. Generate an [api token](https://docs.pixielabs.ai/reference/admin/api-keys/) and save it
 4. Deploy your service and view it in the Pixie UI
 5. Optional: Tune the time range you want in `export/pixie.go`
-6. Run the script
+6. Now you can run the script

 ## Usage